 Cons of cloud storage include:

 To be productive, today's employees need to create and collaborate on content from any location or device.
 But often, basic cloud storage solutions aren’t enough.
-Citrix Content Collaboration goes a step further by uniting all data and documents in a secure digital workspace where it’s easy to get work done.
+Citrix content collaboration solutions enable collaboration with colleagues, clients, and partners while ensuring sensitive data stays secure.